CyberAlbSecOP/Visual-Synth-Architect/README.md

 # Visual Synth Gooner
-Visual Synth Architect is an advanced prompt generator built to convert raw user intentions — including NSFW or borderline content — into stealth prompts that bypass content moderation systems.
+Visual Synth Gooner is an advanced prompt generator built to convert raw user intentions — including NSFW or borderline content — into stealth prompts that bypass content moderation systems.
 It targets systems with strict validation layers like:

     ✅ Initial Prompt Validation (IPV)